sonecabr/youtube-members-script/README.md

 This is a simple example script to extract members from a youtube channel

 ## Dependencies:
- - An valid gmail account
+ - A valid gmail account
  - An youtube channel owned by the gmail account above
  - Your gmail account need to be allowed to consume members api (details: https://developers.google.com/youtube/v3/docs/members/list?authuser=0)
    `Note: The members.list method replaced the sponsors.list method as of March 31, 2020.
 This method can only be used with prior approval from YouTube.
 Please complete this form if your application needs to use this method.`